hi120ki/vagrant-k8s-cilium/README.md

-# vagrant-k8s-calico
+# vagrant-k8s-cilium

-A demo to run k8s with calico on vagrant
+A demo to run k8s with cilium on vagrant

 ## Quick start